 A relaxed and casual atmosphere to enjoy authentic Japanese food.

-Within the grand colonial ambience of the Dutch Hospital Complex is a melee of different culinary identities.
+Within the grand colonial ambience of the Dutch Hospital Precinct is an assemblage of different culinary identities.
 Ikoi Tei is the Japanese imprint on the complex.
-Push the glass doors, which are anonymous, like of any other restaurant clustered around the courtyard, and you enter a distinctly Nippon atmosphere.
+Push the glass doors, which are anonymous, like of any other restaurant clustered around the courtyard, and you enter an atmosphere characteristic of Nippon.